 - 1 (29 ounce) can tomato sauce

 - 1/4 cup sugar

 - 3 teaspoons chili powder

 - 2 teaspoons black pepper

 - 1 1/2 teaspoons salt

 - 1 teaspoon garlic powder (not garlic salt)

 - 1/2 teaspoon dried oregano

-Combine all ingredients together, except bay leaves, in a large slow cooker.
-Use your hands to completely integrate all the ingredients together until smooth.
+- Combine all ingredients together, except bay leaves, in a large slow cooker.
+Use your hands to completely integrate all the ingredients together until mixed well.

-Add bay leaves on top of mixture and place lid.
+- Add bay leaves on top of mixture and place lid on.